Ironton Nailers

 The Ironton Nailers were a minor league baseball team based in Ironton, Ohio.
-Between 1884 and 1915, Ironton teams played as members of the 1884 Ohio State League, Mountain States League from 1911 to 1912 and Ohio State League from 1912 to 1915.
-Ironton won the 1912 league championship and hosted home minor league games at Beechwood Park.
+In 1884 and from 1911 to 1915, Ironton teams played as members of the 1884 Ohio State League, the Mountain States League from 1911 to 1912 and Ohio State League from 1912 to 1915.
+Ironton won the 1912 league championship.
+Ironton teams hosted home minor league games at Beechwood Park.

 History

 Ironton, Ohio first hosted an organized baseball team in 1867.
 The team was called the Excelsior Club, as its players were members of the Excelsior Fire Company.

+1884: Ohio State League

 Minor league baseball in Ironton, Ohio began in 1884.
 The Ironton team became charter members of the Ohio State League.
 The Chillicothe Logans, Dayton Gem Citys, Hamilton, Portsmouth Riversides and Springfield teams joined Ironton in 1884 league play.
 On September 12, 1884, the Ironton team folded.
 At the time the team folded on September 21, Ironton had a 21–45 record, playing the season under managers Harry Smith, John Murphy and P.A.
 McCarthy.
 The Dayton Gem Citys were the eventual league champions.